 If a record shareholder does not cast its vote by proxy or in any other permitted fashion, no votes will be cast on its behalf on any of the items of business at the Meeting.
 If a non-record shareholder does not instruct its intermediary on how to vote on any of the items of business at the Meeting and the intermediary does not have discretionary authority to vote the non-record shareholder's common shares on the matter, or elects not to vote in the absence of instructions from the non-record shareholder, no votes will be cast on behalf of such non-record shareholder with respect to such item (a "broker non-vote").
 If you are a non-record shareholder (a "beneficial owner"), whose common shares are held of record by a broker authorized to trade on the New York Stock Exchange ("NYSE"), NYSE rules permit your broker to exercise discretionary voting authority to vote your common shares on the appointment of PwC as our independent registered public accountants (the "auditor"), even if the broker does not receive voting instructions from you.
-However, NYSE rules do not permit your broker to exercise discretionary authority to vote on the election of Directors or on the amendment of the Company's 2019 Equity Incentive Plan without instructions from you, in which case a broker non-vote will occur, and your vote will not be counted as a vote cast on these matters.
+However, NYSE rules do not permit your broker to exercise discretionary authority to vote will not be counted as a vote cast on these matters.
 If you have further questions on this issue, please contact your intermediary bank or broker or Milestone Investor Relations at ir@milestonepharma.com.